RikudouSage/NixPackageHistoryBackend/README.md

 - `./bin/console doctrine:migrations:diff` (skip this if you're using SQLite)
 - `./bin/console doctrine:migrations:migrate -n`

+## Setting up file storage

+If you don't want to transfer large amounts of data (like list of all packages) from your applicaton server, you can change `USE_STORAGE` to `1` and `S3_BUCKET` to the name of the bucket that will store the cached packages.

 ## Updater

 The updater parses information from the official [nixpkgs repo](https://github.com/NixOS/nixpkgs).